Top 10 Tax Deductions for Small Businesses

 These circumstances are particularly common amongst small businesses, as they choose to manage their financial duties without seeking the help of a professional tax consultant.

 IIf you’re aiming to grow your company’s financial performance, here’s our small business tax deductions checklist; something every savvy owner should take advantage of.

 What expenses are tax deductible?

 According to HM Revenue & Customs, an item becomes a deductible business expense when incurred wholly, exclusively and necessarily for business purposes.
-Any items purchased for personal use are not eligible for business tax deductions, but those acquired for a mix of purposes may be partially deductible.
+Any items purchased for personal use are not eligible for small business tax deductions, but those acquired for a mix of purposes may be partially deductible.

 When an expense is claimed for tax return purposes, the item’s invoices/receipts must be retained for a set period of 6 years.
 Failure to do so may result in a fine of up to £3000 from HMRC.

 If you’re a small business owner working from home, you may claim the costs of a home office from your turnover.
 Home office deductions are £4/week and there is no need to provide receipts, itemised bills or other documentation.